 - A revised library review proposal, based on a lower reduction in budget provision than originally proposed

-Among the following options originally proposed, but rejected after our engagement exercise were:
+Among the following options originally proposed, but rejected after our engagement exercise was:

 - Withdrawal of visiting specialists in music and PE to primary schools